fahmidf3053/FarmFresh/README.md

 # FarmFresh

-> An online supermarket offering a huge range of grocery products
+> An online supermarket offering a huge range of grocery products.
 >  Developed with ASP.NET Core MVC &&  Vue.js

 ## To run the frontend of FarmFresh, please go to the FarmFresh-Frontend